ES0R/mlops_project/reports/README.md

 >
 > Answer:

-As previously stated, we divided the unittests into two categories: one pertaining to the data aspect of our code and the other concerning the model construction.
+As previously stated, we divided the unit tests into two categories: one pertaining to the data aspect of our code and the other concerning the model construction.
 Therefore we created two separate .yaml files within the `.github/workflows` directory, which we named "Run Test Dataloading" and "Run Test Model" to correspond to these respective categories.
-Additionally, we configured these .yaml files to automate the execution of these actions every Monday at 14:00, ensuring that both data retrieval using DVC and the associated unittests continue to function smoothly.
+The "Run Test Dataloading" .yaml file would execute the unit tests related to the data part of the code.
+However, before it runs these tests, it initiates a process to pull the necessary data using DVC.
+Because of this, this GitHub Action is the one taking the longest time due to pulling the data to begin with.
+This workflow takes around 13 minutes.
+The "Run Test Model" only executes the unittests related the model construction.
+Therefore it is much faster at around 3 minutes.
+Additionally, we configured these .yaml files to automate the execution of these actions every Monday at 13:00 UTC, ensuring that both data retrieval using DVC and the associated unit tests continue to function smoothly.
+The actions get executed everytime one pushes to master.
 This setup also serves as a failsafe against unintentional model and data modifications that could potentially break the system.

 ## Running code and tracking experiments